Elite college strategy for

 • Who don’t just follow direction — they set vision.

-Our 8th–9th Grade Roadmap turns interests into initiatives, academics into action, and effort into evidence.
-Because strategy isn’t about doing more — it’s about doing the right things early.
+• Our 8th–9th Grade Roadmap turns interests into initiatives, academics into action, and effort into evidence.

 I’VE LIVED THIS SYSTEM.
 I ENGINEERED A WAY THROUGH IT.

-My father — a Howard and Wharton alum, the first Black board member of Valley Bank, and a Wall Street executive — taught me what it means to play the game at level.
+My father — a Howard and Wharton alum, the first Black board member of Valley Bank, and a Wall Street executive — taught me what it means to “play the game” at level.
+He showed me that access has rules, but mastery has language.

 A woman sitting at a wooden desk with her eyes closed, writing in a large open book.
 The room has large windows with beige blinds, and a dark wood bookshelf filled with books is in the background.
 There are candles and framed photographs on the desk.